 The NEX-7’s viewfinder position is a mixed bag.
 I loved the upper left positioning when shooting in landscape orientation, as it avoided the ‘nose on screen’ smearing that can happen with other cameras, but in portrait orientation, I found it awkward, as it sits too low on the camera.
 I also noticed that in either orientation, it doesn’t allow you to stabilize the camera against your face as well as your typical DSLR or CSC with a more centered viewfinder, as the camera tends to pivot around that contact point.

 As I mentioned before, the NEX-7 is a small camera, but it’s not too small.
 It’s roughly the same footprint as the Olympus OM-D E-M5, as seen above, though the Olympus is taller due to the hump containing the EVF and Image stabilization sensors.
 The NEX manages to cram it’s EVF into the main body of the camera, keeping a lower profile.
 I think the NEX manages a very nice balance of size and ergonomics, and think the body is well sized.
-Unfortunately, the lenses for the NEX system tend to be a bit larger than those on Micro 4/3, and the Zeiss 24mm f/1.8 is one of the worst offenders.
-Despite both lenses above being wide-angle lenses with similar apertures, there is a big difference in lens size, as can be seen below.
-The overall NEX package here, though, is still relatively compact and surprisingly lightweight, but compared to Micro 4/3, you’re probably going to be carrying a larger bag.
+Due to the larger sensor, the lenses for the NEX system tend to be a bit larger than those on Micro 4/3.
+Below shows the difference in size between the Zeiss 24mm f/1.8 and the diminutive Olympus 12mm f/2.
+The overall NEX package is still relatively compact and surprisingly lightweight, but compared to Micro 4/3, you’re probably going to be carrying a larger bag.